The LG WashTower was the newest, most revolutionary washer. Dryers have been introduced over the last ten years, maybe more.

 In this article, you will learn about all the best features of the LG WashTower and its drawbacks.

-You will see a comparison of the LG to other one-piece stacks from Whirlpool, Speed Queen, and GE.
-We'll also look at two-piece stacks from GE and Whirlpool.
+You will see a comparison of the LG to other one and two-piece stackable units from Whirlpool, Speed Queen, and GE, including reliability from just under 40,000 service calls logged by our service department last year.

-LG WashTower WKEX200HWA - $2,299
+The LG WashTower

 LG WashTower Controls